 In 2014, seven years after the pet food recalls, melamine and cyanuric acid were found in U.S. pet food being shipped to Hong Kong.
 Some of the products were considered premium brands.

 After the recalls in 2007, Congress developed the Food & Drug Administration Amendments Act (FDAAA) that included laws requiring the FDA to make the pet food industry safer.
 The concern from Congress centered on the fact that some of the ingredients allowed in pet food were not GRAS (generally regarded as safe).
 The FDA was given 2 years to complete their job.
 As of 2017, only 1 of the 3 tasks had been completed.
-Melamine testing is NOT mandatory in pet food today.
+Melamine testing is NOT required in pet food today.

 While the FDA may not have done their job, more pet owners today are aware of the failures of the FDA to protect their pets and are trying to choose healthier food options.